medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 curl -o ingress-nginx-controller-0.34.1.yaml https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.34.1/deploy/static/provider/aws/deploy.yaml
 ```

-* Add the following to all ClusterRole and Role resources.
+* **Pod Security Policy** - If you need this, add the following to all ClusterRole and Role resources in the downloaded yaml file.

 ```
 - apiGroups:      [policy]